ojano1/wishmap_v0.3/03 SaveBox/Templates/Wish Template.md

 *Write your wish links like this:  `[[wish mywish]]`.
 Read Instruction for more help.*
 -
+-
+-
 ---
 ### 3. My Quarterly Schedule:
+*Switch to the reading view to schedule you goals.*